CaglayanTugce/BMW/README.md

 ## Model Evaluation:

-Model performance was rigorously evaluated using various metrics, with a focus on assessing both overall accuracy and class-specific performance measures such as precision, recall, and F1-score.
+Model performance was evaluated using various metrics, with a focus on assessing both overall accuracy and class-specific performance measures such as precision, recall, and F1-score.
 Cross-validation techniques were applied to validate the model's generalization ability, while holdout validation ensured unbiased performance estimation on unseen data.